Robbery rates decline across the U.S., but why are some states still struggling with high numbers?

 Robberies are categorized as crimes against a person, to differentiate them from burglaries which are crimes against property.

-For example, a robbery would be a masked intruder enters a bank and demands the bank teller to give them the money from the cash register, while a burglary would be a mask intruder breaks into the bank after hours and steals the money from the register themselves.
+For example, a robbery would be characterized by a masked intruder entering a bank and demanding money from the teller, while a burglary would be a masked intruder breaking into the bank after hours.

-“Usually, we see more burglaries than robberies,” Akron police officer Kyle Shover said.
+“Usually, we see more burglaries than robberies,” Officer Kyle Shover, Akron Police Department, said.
 “Most criminals that are committing these crimes are looking for an easy dollar, so the easier route is to steal when nobody else is involved rather than steal from an actual person.
-It’s also much safer… no suspect has ever been shot from a security camara.”
+It’s also much safer… No suspect has ever been shot from a security camera.”

 Like Ohio, most states in the region have also seen decreases in robberies as well.